What Size Heat Pump? (and lots more besides!)

 The info has been gleaned from a variety of sources over the past year, many of whom are mentioned directly within the article.
 I thank them for their help.

-If you are in any doubt or have any questions about your own heating system, always consult with and hire an expert.
+If you are in any doubt or have any questions about your own heating system, always consult and hire an expert.
 Your heating system is likely the most complex thing in your house.

 With that said, on with the article.

-- Correctly size heat pump unit
+- Correctly size heat pump unit (the heat source)

-- Correctly sized radiators / under floor
+- Correctly sized radiators / under floor (the emitters)

 - Correctly sized primary pipework that runs around your house

-Getting any, or all of these wrong and you are not going to have the most efficient setup.
+If you get any or all of these wrong and you are not going to have the most efficient setup.

 By “Correctly Sized” we mean matching the 3 different elements of the heating system (listed above) to the heat demand of the property .